denten-books/plain-text/0-intro.md

 we call some software programs "applications" for example?
 The application of what to what?
-Apple's iconic *Human Interface Guidelines*, a manual of style that heralded the era of "what you see is what you get" interfaces, contains many echoes of Lakoff work and explicitly recommends *Metaphors we Live by* in the bibliography section.
+Apple's iconic *Human Interface Guidelines*, a manual of style that heralded the era of "what you see is what you get" interfaces, contains echoes of Lakoff work and explicitly recommends *Metaphors we Live by* in the bibliography section.
 The manual urges the designer to "convey meaning through representation" and to seek the metaphor appropriate to the task [@apple_apple_1987, 11].
-Do not ask the user to throw "documents" into "jars," for example, the manual reads: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
-In the words of cognitive scientists John Carroll and John Thomas, whose work was also hugely influential for the Apple guidelines, "people employ metaphors in learning about computer systems."
-Using the appropriate metaphors therefore provides "wide-ranging improvements in learn ability and ease of use" [@carroll_metaphor_1982, 108].
+Do not ask the user to throw "documents" into "jars," for example, the manual entreats: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
+In the words of cognitive scientists John Carroll and John Thomas, whose work was also references in the Apple design guidelines, "people employ metaphors in learning about computer systems."
+Using the appropriate metaphors therefore provides "wide-ranging improvements in learning ability and ease of use" [@carroll_metaphor_1982, 108].

 The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric extension